South Carolina Code of Laws

 SECTION 12-23-30.
 Authority to suspend tax on power sold to Atomic Energy department.

-The State Budget and Control Board may suspend the payment of the electric energy generating and sales tax on electricity sold to the Savannah River Plant of the Atomic Energy department from plants located in this State when, in the judgment of said Board, such suspension is for the best interest of the State.
+The State Fiscal Accountability Authority may suspend the payment of the electric energy generating and sales tax on electricity sold to the Savannah River Plant of the Atomic Energy department from plants located in this State when, in the judgment of said authority, such suspension is for the best interest of the State.

 HISTORY: 1962 Code Section 65-903; 1952 Code Section 65-903; 1951 (47) 710.